SFU-HiAccel/rodinia-hls/README.md

 # rodinia-hls
 Rodinia-hls is a HLS version of Rodinia Benchmark from HiAccel group.

-If you use Rodinia-hls in your research, please cite out FCCM 2018 paper:
+If you use Rodinia-hls in your research, please cite our FCCM 2018 paper:

 > J. Cong, Z. Fang, M. Lo, H. Wang, J. Xu and S. Zhang, "Understanding Performance Differences of FPGAs and GPUs," 2018 IEEE 26th Annual International Symposium on Field-Programmable Custom Computing Machines (FCCM), Boulder, CO, 2018